Scifabric/pybossa/doc/user/overview.rst

 Creating the project
 ~~~~~~~~~~~~~~~~~~~~

-In order to create a project in PyBossa via the web interface you have to:
+In order to create a project in PYBOSSA via the web interface you have to:

-1. Create a local account in your PyBossa server:
+1. Create a local account in your PYBOSSA server:

 |

 .. image:: http://i.imgur.com/MMnUQr7.png
-   :alt: PyBossa Register
+   :alt: PYBOSSA Register
    :width: 100%

 |